 - Products: Sell physical or digital goods and add custom variations for them (size, color, etc.)

 - Payment gateways: The plugin lets you process both online and offline payments.
-Access to the full list of 40+ payment gateways can be obtained within unlimited pricing plan only.
+Access to the full list of 40+ payment gateways can be obtained within an unlimited pricing plan only.

 - Shipping: Define the way you’d like your products to be delivered to customers: choose between in-store pickup or shipping.
-Available shipping options are: free shipping, flat rates, weight- or subtotal-based shipping rates and custom product-specific rates.
+Available shipping options are free shipping, flat rates, weight- or subtotal-based shipping rates, and custom product-specific rates.

 - Reporting: View basic reports and sales stats on the back end or use Google Analytics to gain in-depth info.

-Price: As building of a WordPress store with Ecwid starts by creating an account on Ecwid official website, we’ll outline the pricing plans for subscription to it.
-Prices range from $0 for a free starter plan to $99 per month for Unlimited plan that unlocks all the available features.
+Price: As building a WordPress store with Ecwid starts by creating an account on Ecwid official website, we’ll outline the pricing plans for subscription to it.
+Prices range from $0 for a free starter plan to $99 per month for an Unlimited plan that unlocks all the available features.